 Every research student and those members of academic staff eligible to act as Internal or External Examiners will receive information on the University's procedures for assessing research degree submissions.

-A student wishing to submit a thesis for examination must give formal notice to Academic Services Division (Central Administration Office at the University of Nottingham Malaysia Campus or Graduate School for the University of Nottingham Ningbo Campus) of the intention to submit (see below for form and Academic Services Division web pages for the Submission Pack).
-The form can also be submitted to the candidate’s School for onward transmission to Academic Services Division.
-Academic Services Division, UNMC Administration Office or the Graduate School at UNNC will make arrangements for the nomination and appointment of Examiners (see below for form) and, provided that the thesis has been submitted, will forward the thesis to the Examiners within one week of receiving the Examiners’ written agreement to act.
+A student wishing to submit a thesis for examination must give formal notice to Student Services, (Central Administration Office at the University of Nottingham Malaysia Campus or Graduate School for the University of Nottingham Ningbo Campus) of the intention to submit (see below for form and Submission Pack).
+The form can also be submitted to the candidate’s School for onward transmission to Student Services.
+Student Services, UNMC Administration Office or the Graduate School at UNNC will make arrangements for the nomination and appointment of Examiners (see below for form) and, provided that the thesis has been submitted, will forward the thesis to the Examiners within one week of receiving the Examiners’ written agreement to act.
 See below for guidance notes on presentation of the thesis.

 2. Criteria for award of qualifications